As we enter the new year, here are the major championships you can't miss in 2019.

 What?
 ITU Triathlon World Series

 When?
 Throughout the year

-While the triathletes cannot directly qualify from the Triathlon World Series for Tokyo 2020, they can accrue points towards the ITU's Olympic Qualification Ranking.
-A mixed relay World Series race in Tokyo in August acts as the sport's test event.
+While the triathletes could not directly qualify from the Triathlon World Series for Tokyo 2020, they could accrue points towards the ITU's Olympic Qualification Ranking.
+A mixed relay World Series race in Tokyo in August acted as the sport's test event.

 Where?
 Hamburg, Germany

 The world champion in each gender booked their spot for Tokyo 2020.